sinnytk/sider/readme.md

 - Must use **TDD**
 - Must use **functional core, imperative shell**

+The main rationale behind using a functional core is to:

+1. Write tons of unit tests, as formal provability is easy.
+Every function takes an input, returns a new copy of internal core.
+There's no mutable state.
+2. Shell easily replaceable.
+Right now it's a CLI, it can easily be hooked to a Flask API or Desktop GUI as the shell is just a layer which calls the core and displays the output

 ## Resources

 - [Harry Percival: Obey the Testing Goat!](https://www.obeythetestinggoat.com/pages/book.html#toc)